Claerwen

 The Claerwen dam was finished in 1952 and was given a late Victorian effect so that it blended in with the earlier dams in the valley.
 It was necessary to employ the services of Italian stonemasons as British ones were still at work in London during the post-war rebuilding process of the late 1940s.

-The dam took six years to complete and was almost twice the size of the other dams in the Elan valley.
+The dam took six years to complete and is almost twice the size of the other dams in the Elan valley.
 The Claerwen reservoir is almost the size of all the other reservoirs in the Elan Valley system combined.
 Officially commissioned by Queen Elizabeth II in 1952, it was one of her first royal engagements as monarch.